- Why CGIS?

 UM is also famous for its sports.
 The University of Michigan has a rich and storied athletics tradition.
 Intercollegiate competition began over 150 years ago.
 Women's athletics established formal varsity sports in the 1970s.
 Michigan athletic teams have claimed more than 50 national championships in 12 sports over the years, beginning with football's 1901 national title.
 The Michigan Stadium, known by locals as “the Big House,” is the largest stadium in the US.
 It’s impossible to miss football Saturdays in Ann Arbor.
 Students decked in maize and blue fill the streets to support the Wolverines.

-The Center for Global and Intercultural Study is located one floor below the main lobby of Angell Hall.
+The Center for Global and Intercultural Study is located on the second floor of the newly renovated Weiser Hall (Suite 200).
 CGIS handles exchange agreements with specific international partner institutions.
 If your university’s exchange agreement is managed through CGIS, we will be your first resource connecting you to the rest of campus and providing you with resources for your time in the United States.

 For questions related to visa and immigration laws, contact the International Center.